12 min read

 Shared iOS Features

-iPadOS 26.4 includes all iOS features with the same build number: enhanced Podcasts video experience, Apple Music visual refresh, redesigned Wallpaper Gallery, and Playlist Playground AI feature.
+iPadOS 26.4 includes all iOS features with the same build number: enhanced Podcasts video experience, Apple Music visual refresh, Playlist Playground AI feature, unified Apple Account hub, redesigned Wallpaper Gallery, Battery Charge Limit in Shortcuts, Ambient Music widget, Freeform Creator Studio integration, Reminders Urgent section, and iCloud web settings.
 The iPad's larger screen makes it particularly well-suited for video podcast viewing and exploring album artwork.

 macOS 26.4 Beta 1 (Build 25E5207k)